 - Mix water and vinegar in a 1:1 ratio.

 - Push the start button to begin the brewing cycle.

 - After the cycle, let that sit for 10 minutes.

 - Empty the reservoir.

-- Throw in some clean water in the reservoir.
+- Throw some clean water into the reservoir.

 - Run another brew cycle.

 - Rinse and repeat until you no longer smell any traces of vinegar.